jllcalorio/ocsean-data-science-workshop-2025/README.md

 8. (8th week) Github week: consolidation of work into a shareable public repository
 9. (Remaining days) Consolidation, leaving workshop

 Participants were being supervised by [Daniel Lawson, PhD](https://github.com/danjlawson), an OCSEAN Steering Group Member and the former Director of the [Jean Golding Institute for Data Science and Data Intensive Research](https://www.bristol.ac.uk/golding/), [University of Bristol](https://www.bristol.ac.uk/).
+He created a [Github repository](https://github.com/danjlawson/ocseanworkshop2025) for the same workshop, but it contains some other files that may be useful to the reader.